leboff/scriptingdx-dreamhouse/README.md

 ## Set Up the Developer Workspace

-Our first goal is to set up a developer workspace for us to use to modify our application.
+Our first goal is to set up a developer workspace which we'll use to modify our application.
 It starts by cloning the repository.
 Use the command ...

     git clone https://github.com/forcedotcom/sfdx-dreamhouse.git